siefca/attribute-filters/docs/USAGE.md

 The [`attribute_sets`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters:attribute_sets)
 method returns a hash containing **all the defined attribute sets** indexed by their names.
-It won't return the exact internal hash but a duplicate.
+It won't return the exact internal hash but a duplicate and every set within it will also be a duplicate of the original one.

 Example: